naftali100/async_tgbot/README.md

 - on_update: activates on every update. accepts update type/s as filter (message, callback_query, etc).
 - on_message: activates on 'message' updates. accept message/s as filter (/start, menu, word, test, etc).
+- on_edit: activates on 'edited_message' updates. accept new message/s as filter.
 - on_cbq: activates on 'callback_query' updates. accept text to match callback_data as filter.
 - on_file: activates when there is file in the request (no matter what update type). accept file type/s as filter (photo, audio, etc).
 - on_service: activated when update is service message, do not accept string or array filter, only function (string or array will result the handler not activating).